ghashy/acquirust/README.md

 - `acquisim-api`: Bindings for acquisim.
 - `mapi`: Bindings for the [Merchant API](https://www.tinkoff.ru/kassa/dev/payments/#section/Vvedenie).

-Additionally, there is [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an Acquisim management client.
+Additionally, there is [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an acquisim management client.

 The primary purpose of acquisim is for mocking and running backends that need to process payments in a test environment.